A Guide to On-Campus Living in 2023

 Yale University

-Davenport College is a Georgian style dormitory but with a gothic facade.
+Davenport College is a Georgian-style dormitory with a Gothic facade.
 Just one of the many residential colleges of Yale University, this college was first completed in 1933.
 Decades later, it underwent a major extensive renovation in 2004.

 The two main courtyards are separated by Crosspiece, a north-south component of the Davenport-Pierson complex that serves as the dorm’s administrative office.
 This also houses the reading rooms that extend from the campus’ Spitzer Library.